What’s next for Drew Brees? Fans weigh in on the quarterback’s future

-NEW ORLEANS — It’s a question Who Dat nation is dying to know.
+NEW ORLEANS — That’s the question, and the Who Dat nation is dying to know the answer.
 Will Saints quarterback Drew Brees retire?
 Well Saturday, Brees renegotiated his contract to just over a million dollars.

 It’s a huge cut for the living football legend, but some fans say cash may not be an indicator.